GriffinJohnston/ldrs/readme.md

 ### `speed: number`

 The speed of the animation.
 Each loader uses this number a little differently (individual parts of a given loader might have different timings), but in general this number represents the duration of a single full animation loop in seconds, so smaller = faster.
+If you set speed to `0` or `Infinity` it will pause the animation.

 ```jsx
 <Ring speed={1.75} />